Kiefer Sutherland: 2000s: 24

 Due to his extensive schedule with 24, he spent less time in film.
 In 2004, he starred in Taking Lives, alongside Angelina Jolie and Ethan Hawke, in which he had a "flashy cameo".
 In The Sentinel (2006), he starred alongside Michael Douglas, as his protégé and he also starred in Disney's The Wild where he voiced the character Samson.
 He played the lead roles in Alexandre Aja's supernatural horror, Mirrors (2008).
-In 2009, he joined the DreamWorks's animated film Monsters vs. Aliens, reuniting him with actress Reese Witherspoon with whom he starred in Freeway.
+In 2009, he joined the DreamWorks animated film Monsters vs. Aliens, reuniting him with actress Reese Witherspoon with whom he starred in Freeway.
 Monsters vs. Aliens is Sutherland's highest-grossing film to date.

-The actor is also a frequent collaborator with director Joel Schumacher, and has appeared in The Lost Boys, Flatliners, Phone Booth, the big screen adaptation of A Time to Kill (the film also starred his father Donald, although their characters did not interact), and Twelve as the narrator.
+The actor is also a frequent collaborator with director Joel Schumacher, and has appeared in The Lost Boys (1987), Flatliners (1990), Phone Booth (2002), the big screen adaptation of A Time to Kill (1996, the film also starred his father Donald, although their characters did not interact), and Twelve (2010) as the narrator.

 In 2005, Sutherland was inducted into Canada's Walk of Fame in Toronto, where both of his parents have also been inducted.
 He ranked No. 68 on the 2006 Forbes Celebrity 100 list of the world's most powerful celebrities, his earnings were a reported $23 million.
-In 2009, he was awarded a star on the Hollywood Walk of Fame.
+In 2008, he was awarded a star on the Hollywood Walk of Fame.
 Sutherland was the first Inside the Actors Studio guest to be the child of a former guest; his father, Donald, appeared on the show in 1998.
-Sutherland was featured on the cover of the April 2006 edition of Rolling Stone, in an article entitled "Alone in the Dark with Kiefer Sutherland."
+Sutherland was featured on the cover of the April 2006 edition of Rolling Stone, in an article entitled "Alone in the Dark with Kiefer Sutherland".
 The article began with Sutherland revealing his interest to be killed off in 24.
 However, he stated, "Don't get me wrong.
 I love what I do."
 It also revealed that he devoted 10 months a year working on 24.
 He has starred in Japanese commercials for CalorieMate, performing a parody of his Jack Bauer character.
 Sutherland also provides voice-overs for the current ad campaign for the Ford Motor Company of Canada.
 In mid-2006, he voiced the Apple, Inc. advertisement announcing the inclusion of Intel chips in their Macintosh computer line.
-He also voices the introduction to NHL games on the Versus network in the U.S.
+He also voices the introduction to NHL games on the Versus network in the US.